 I discovered yoga in Berkeley in the late 1990s.
 Somewhat skeptical at first (“It’s not too touchy-feely, is it?”
 I asked the friend who persuaded me to try a class), I was immediately hooked.

 A decade later in Vancouver, I focused more seriously on the Iyengar method and in 2013 got certified as an Iyengar yoga teacher.
-In 2017 I earned my Intermediate Junior 2 certificate.
+In 2015 I earned my Intermediate Junior 1 certificate and in 2017 my Intermediate Junior 2 certificate.

 My training teacher is Louie Ettling in Vancouver.
 My first teachers in Berkeley, the late Donald Moyer, Mary Lou Weprin, and Sandy Blaine, continue to influence my practice.
 In August 2014, I traveled to Pune, India, to study for a month at the Ramamani Iyengar Memorial Yoga Institute.